 Amazon Fire TV Stick Lite

 Another relatively new member of Amazon's ever-growing family of Fire TV devices, the Fire TV Stick Lite is a more affordable way to bring Alexa to your TV.
 It's 50 per cent faster than the previous Fire TV Stick, and shows content in HD quality with HDR support.
-The Alexa Voice Remote Lite lets you speak to find, launch, and control content, while like the other 2020 Fire TV Stick (above), it has an improved user interface.
-This puts the main menu at the centre of your screen, making it easier to find what you're looking for.
+Alexa Voice Remote Lite lets you speak to find, launch, and control content, while the user interface puts the main menu at the centre of your screen, making it easier to find what you're looking for.
 The difference is it doesn't have the TV button controls, so there are no dedicated power, volume and mute buttons – it's all about the voice.
 There's also no Dolby Atmos here.

 Amazon Fire TV Stick 4K

 Or, to give it its full name, the Amazon Fire TV Stick 4K Ultra HD with Alexa Voice Remote.
 Quite a mouthful.
-This is the only Fire TV Stick capable of showing a 4K picture, which makes it a must if you have a 4K TV.
+The first Fire TV Stick capable of showing a 4K picture is a must if you have a 4K TV.
 The Alexa Voice Remote has all the usual skills, plus the device is not short of AV compatibility, with support for Dolby Vision, HDR, HDR10+ and Dolby Atmos.
 How good is it?
-We gave it an Award in 2019, calling it the benchmark for streaming sticks, and our opinion hasn't changed.
-Do you prioritise picture and sound quality?
-This is the best Amazon Fire TV Stick for you.
+We gave it an Award in 2019, calling it the benchmark for streaming sticks.

 Amazon Fire TV Cube